01 of 14

 These are made with Brushed Anodized Aluminum with genuine European crystal.

 A bit too extravagant for the entire kitchen?
-Try these on an accent piece, and island or perhaps a buffet area for just a touch of luxurious variety.Continue to 7 of 14 below.
+Try these on an accent piece, island, or buffet area for just a touch of luxurious variety.Continue to 7 of 14 below.

 07 of 14